TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 - **Hungarian algorithm** just runs the Hungarian algorithm as-is, with no randomness.
 This probably isn't what you want.

-- **Hungarian algorithm with preshuffling** also runs the Hungarian algorithm on the position cost matrix, but shuffles the input so that the draw is randomized, subject to having optimal position allocations.
+- **Hungarian algorithm with preshuffling** also runs the Hungarian algorithm on the position cost matrix, but shuffles the input so that the draw is randomised, subject to having optimal position allocations.

   Preshuffling doesn't compromise the optimality of position allocations: It simply shuffles the order in which teams and debates appear in the input to the algorithm, by randomly permuting the rows and columns of the position cost matrix.
 The Hungarian algorithm still guarantees an optimal position assignment, according to the chosen position cost function.